oceanthunder/The-Text-Monger/README.md

 textmonger
 ```

 You will be prompted to enter the text you want to analyze.
 Type or paste your text, and when you're done, type `END` on a new line to finish input.
-The tool will then output the readability analysis, power words distribution, and named entity recognition.
+The tool will then output the readability analysis, power words distribution, named entity recognition, and sentiment analysis.

 ### Example